-In this audio issue (click here for the audio issue) of Illuminations, I talk with counselor Arcana Siddhi about self-forgiveness.
+In this audio issue of Illuminations, I talk with counselor Arcana Siddhi about self-forgiveness.
 Those of us on the spiritual path have high ideals, ideals which we often don’t meet.
 And especially for those who tend to be perfectionists, this can result in a lot of self hatred, guilt and shame.
 We fall short of our ideals, or worse, sometimes we fall flat on our faces and may not be able to forgive ourselves for it.

 Or we have a self image of a good person, a good devotee, a good this or that, yet we inevitably confront the reality that we often act in ways totally incongruent with that self image, and again, we can’t forgive ourselves.
 This inability to forgive ourselves makes our lives difficult.
 And it makes it all that more difficult to forgive others.

 I ask Arcana Siddhi how, considering the above realities, we can forgive ourselves.
 As a professional counselor she deals with this problem often and was able to shed great light and insight on the topic.
 (Click here for the audio issue)